apache/skywalking/docs/en/concepts-and-designs/mal.md

 ### K8s
 MAL support add specific Labels to the samples that collect from K8s metrics collectors.
 This feature need OAP Server has the authority to access the K8s's `API Server`.

-#### k8sTagServiceByPodName
-`k8sTagServiceByPodName(podName,serviceName)`.
+`retagByK8sMeta(newLabelName, K8sRetagType, existingLabelName)`.
+Add a new label to the sample family based on an existing label's value.
+Provide several internal converting types, including
+### K8sRetagType.Pod2Service
 Add a sevice Label to the sample that already has a pod name.
+The newLabelValue is `serviceName.namespace`.

 For example:
 ```